cheesedongjin/ReverseNumber9/README.md

 # ReverseNumber9

 ReverseNumber9 instantly reverses audio in your browser.
-You can record audio, play it normally or reversed, and download the result.
+Record audio, play it normally or reversed, and download the result.
+Everything runs entirely client-side.

 ## Features

 - Record audio in the browser and play or download it normally or reversed.
-- Download links are provided for both recorded and synthesized audio.
+- Download links are provided for your recordings.